MicrosoftDocs/azure-devops-docs/docs/pipelines/process/pipeline-triggers.md

 :::moniker-end

-There are two ways that tags are used with a pipeline resource.

 The `tags` property of the `trigger` is used to filter which pipeline completion events can trigger your pipeline.
-If the triggering pipeline branch contains all of the tags in the `tags` list, the pipeline runs.
+If the triggering pipeline matches all of the tags in the `tags` list, the pipeline runs.

     ```yml
     resources: